Upcoming Forum: February 14-22, 2020 Hosted by Seinan Gakuin University, Fukuoka, Japan

 With mixed-teams involving students from both Canadian and Japanese universities, the forum consists of the following:

-- Final presentation at Embassy of Japan in Ottawa
+- Final presentation at Canadian Embassy in Tokyo

 - Final individual report

-This program is open to anyone with a general interest in the theme of “Japan-Canada Relations in an Era of Global Change”.
+This program is open to anyone with a general interest in this year’s topic.
 We welcome applications from students in all academic disciplines.
 Since all activities will be conducted in English, no prior knowledge of the Japanese language is necessary.

-Hosted by Queen’s University in Ontario, Canada.
-The Forum will run from February 17-23, 2019.
-Students will be departing from Canada and Japan in order to arrive in Kingston on February 16 (Saturday), and will depart the city on February 24 (Sunday).
-All travel plans to and from Kingston/Ottawa will be arranged by the organizing committee of the Student Forum.
-Students are responsible for making the necessary arrangements for any missed classes, although letters of invitation to the Forum will be provided for any students who require one.
+Hosted by Seinan Gakuin University in Fukuoka, Japan.
+The Forum will run from February 14-22, 2020.
+Students will be departing from Canada and Japan in order to arrive in Fukuoka on February 14 (Friday), and will depart the city on February 22 (Saturday).
+All travel plans to Fukuoka and from Tokyo will be arranged by the organizing committee of the Student Forum.
+Students are responsible for making the necessary arrangements for any missed classes/ midterm examinations, although letters of invitation to the Forum will be provided for any students who require one.

-- Approximately 14 participants each from Japan and Canada will be selected. *As a rule, we recommend one participant and one alternate from each JACAC member institution.
+- Approximately 12 participants each from Japan and Canada will be selected. (* As a rule, we recommend one participant and one alternate from each JACAC member institution.)

 - Students with previous year’s academic score above JASSO GPA 2.0* will be prioritized.

 - Be able to participate in all the planned activities of the forum